mfpp/iOSBinaryAnalyzer/README.md

 iOS Binary Analyzer depends on the _otool_ command thus make sure that it is installed.

-Using Cydia, _otool_ can be found on the following package: [Darwin CC Tools](http://apt.thebigboss.org/onepackage.php?bundleid=org.coolstar.cctools)
+Using Cydia, _otool_ can be found in the following package: [Darwin CC Tools](http://apt.thebigboss.org/onepackage.php?bundleid=org.coolstar.cctools)